kragen/derctuo/transaction-per-call.md

 of increasing the load on the master.

-REST and the continuation-based web frameworks exemplified by Paul Graham's Arc and the Smalltalk system Seaside can integrate with such systems in an interesting way.
+REST and the continuation-based web frameworks exemplified by Paul Graham’s Arc and the Smalltalk system Seaside can integrate with such systems in an interesting way.
 Consider a web server serving up an HTML `<form>` for changing a field in a database record.
-If the `<form>` contains a hidden "manifest" field that lists all the transactional variables read to produce the page, along with the relevant values of their version counters, then when the form is submitted, the submit handler can check all of these variables to see if they are outdated, and in such a case produce an error page for the user, thus preventing lost-update conflicts where the user's desired change no longer makes sense in light of something else on the page.
+If the `<form>` contains a hidden “manifest” field that lists all the transactional variables read to produce the page, along with the relevant values of their version counters, then when the form is submitted, the submit handler can check all of these variables to see if they are outdated, and in such a case produce an error page for the user, thus preventing lost-update conflicts where the user’s desired change no longer makes sense in light of something else on the page.
-However, in practice you'd probably want to limit the scope of these dependencies, so that a change to something unrelated (the number of users currently online, the current time) doesn't produce spurious errors.
+However, in practice you’d probably want to limit the scope of these dependencies, so that a change to something unrelated (the number of users currently online, the current time) doesn’t produce spurious errors.

-This "manifest" mechanism, in a sense, permits the protection of (purely optimistic) transactions to be extended all the way out to untrusted browsers, either with no server-side session state in full compliance with the REST model, or by storing the session state in a
+This “manifest” mechanism, in a sense, permits the protection of (purely optimistic) transactions to be extended all the way out to untrusted browsers, either with no server-side session state in full compliance with the REST model, or by storing the session state in a